a-petr/OWL/README.md

   If True, the regressors A will be normalized before regression by subtracting the mean and dividing by the l2-norm.
   Warning: this decreases the spark of A.
 - `warm_start` (bool, default=False):
-  When set to True, reuse the solution of the previous call to fit as initialization, otherwise, just erase the previous solution.
+  When set to `True`, reuse the solution of the previous call to fit as initialization.
+  Otherwise, erase the previous solution and perform random or zero initialization.
 - `verbose` (int, default=False): Print information on updates.
-When set to True, prints at every steps.
-When set to a integer N, prints every N steps.
+  When set to `True`, prints at every step.
+  When set to a integer `N`, prints every `N` steps.

 ## Attributes